swoosh1337/swoosh1337.github.io/_posts/2023-06-01-blog-post-title-from-file-name.md

 #### So?

-Idk, go and explore BrainFuck if you got interested.
-I probs won't be learning BrainFuck in much details but there are more esoteric languages that I will be checking out soon.
+Idk, go and explore Brainfuck if you got interested.
+I probs won't be spending much time on it but there are more esoteric languages that I will be checking out soon.
 (WhiteSpace,LOLCODE,Piet,INTERCAL,Malbolge)